DarkAssassin23/Server_Connect/README.md

-Since you did run the installer as administrator, the registry environment variables were not able to automatically propogate throughout the OS, which is why you need to do one of the three options listed above inorder to trigger it.
+Since you did run the installer as administrator, the registry environment variables were not able to automatically propogate throughout the OS, which is why you need to do one of the three options listed above in order to trigger it.

-If you ran the ```install.bat``` file as an administrator, however, you are good to go.
+If you ran the `install.bat` file as an administrator, however, you are good to go.
 Just close out of any open command prompt windows (if applicable) for their environment variables to reset.